 - Detecting signs of anxiety attacks before they begin.

-- Retrieving water or meds during the attack.
+- Retrieving water, medications, or other items that provide comfort during the attack.

 - Getting someone to help if the owner is in distress.